osulp/bepress-ojs-xslt/README.md

 5. __Update local data configuration file.__

-- The `local_data.xml` file serves as a config or helper file for XSLT processing with `convert_bepressDC_to_PKPnative.xsl`.
+- The `local_data.xml` file serves as a config or helper file for XSLT processing with `bepress_to_PKP_3-1-1.xsl`.
 The XSLT will lookup project-specific information in the config file when processing the metadata, including:
     - The `document_type` value that indicates an issue-level record;
     - Values for default authorship, to use where no author is listed for an item;
     - Section metadata to be associated with each document_type value in the source data.